BEST of Spain Cycling - Mallorca + Girona

 Here, you get quiet roads winding along mountain splendour and you will bring home memories that last a lifetime.

+The star highlight of today’s ride is the Sa Calobra road (the snake, in Spanish).
+It is the most famous, spectacular and arguably toughest cycling climb in Mallorca, ascending 670m over 10km.
 Sheer limestone cliffs faces reach down to the turquoise sea.
-Weaving through moon-like landscape, it's mother-nature work of art at her best!
+Weaving through moon-like landscape, it is mother-nature work of art at her best!

 Ride 3 - M3: Best of Mallorca 312